Terms and Conditions

 SuperBetter may provide links to third-party web sites.
 SuperBetter also may select certain sites as priority responses to search terms you enter and SuperBetter may agree to allow advertisers to respond to certain search terms with advertisements or sponsored content.
 SuperBetter does not recommend and does not endorse the content on any third-party websites.
 SuperBetter is not responsible for the content of linked third-party sites, sites framed within the Site, third-party sites provided as search results, or third-party advertisements, and does not make any representations regarding their content or accuracy.
 Your use of third-party websites is at your own risk and subject to the terms and conditions of use for such sites.
 SuperBetter does not recommend or endorse any product, service, test, physician, procedure, opinion or treatment mentioned on the Site.

 You agree to defend, indemnify, and hold SuperBetter, its managers, members, officers, employees, agents, licensors, and suppliers, harmless from and against any claims, actions or demands, liabilities and settlements including without limitation, reasonable legal and accounting fees, resulting from, or alleged to result from, your violation of these Terms or your use of the Site.

-SuperBetter is based in San Francisco, California, in the United States of America.
+SuperBetter is based in Chicago, Illinois, in the United States of America.
 SuperBetter makes no claims that SuperBetter, the Site or the Content are appropriate or may be downloaded outside of the United States.
 Access to the Content may not be legal by certain persons or in certain countries.
 If you access the Site from outside the United States, you do so at your own risk and are responsible for compliance with the laws of your jurisdiction.